skec13/PasswordGenerator/README.md

 <img src="ReadMeImages/img.png" width="100%">

 Why this project:
-* i wanted to create a simple 2d game in plain javascript
+* to create safer passwords for myself
-* basic game development techniques

 <p align="right">(<a href="#readme-top">back to top</a>)</p>